 In connection with the sale of our Motorola Mobile business to Lenovo Group Limited (Lenovo) on October 29, 2014, we received an interest-free, three-year prepayable promissory note (Note Receivable) due October 2017.
 The Note Receivable was included on our Consolidated Balance Sheets in prepaid revenue share, expenses, and other assets.
 Based on the general market conditions and the credit quality of Lenovo at the time of the sale, we discounted the Note Receivable at an effective interest rate of 4.5%.
-In March 2017, we received a cash payment of \$750 million from Lenovo.
+The Note Receivable was fully repaid as of June 30, 2017.
 The outstanding balances are shown in the table below (in millions):

-As of December 31, 2016 As of March 31, 2017
+As of December 31, 2016 As of June 30, 2017

 (unaudited)

-Principal of the Note Receivable \$ 1,448 \$ 698
+Principal of the Note Receivable \$ 1,448 \$ 0

-Less: unamortized discount for the Note Receivable (51) (18)
+Less: unamortized discount for the Note Receivable (51) 0

-Total \$ 1,397 \$ 680
+Total \$ 1,397 \$ 0

-As of December 31, 2016 and March 31, 2017, we did not recognize a valuation allowance on the Note Receivable.
+As of December 31, 2016, we did not recognize a valuation allowance on the Note Receivable.